sav-che/TL-2/Authors/Sessé y Lacasta, Martin de {std. Sessé}.md

-> [!cite] BHL link: this entry starts at [page 525](https://www.biodiversitylibrary.org/item/104077#page/539/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 525](https://www.biodiversitylibrary.org/page/33333664) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Sessé y Lacasta, Martin de (1751-1808), Spanish physician and botanist; practiced in Madrid 1775-1776; army doctor in Spain and Cuba; to Mexico City 1785; director of the Royal botanical expedition to New Spain and director of the Royal botanical garden in Mexico 1787; devoting himself only to botany from 1789; in the field in Western Mexico 1789-1792; to the Atlantic slope of Mexico 1793, to Cuba and Puerto Rico 1795-1798; returned to Madrid in 1803. (*Sessé*).
+Sessé y Lacasta, Martin de (1751-1808), Spanish physician and botanist; practiced in Madrid 1775-1776; army doctor in Spain and Cuba; to Mexico City 1785; director of the Royal botanical expedition to New Spain and director of the Royal botanical garden in Mexico 1787; devoting himself only to botany from 1789; in the field in Western Mexico 1789-1792; to the Atlantic slope of Mexico 1793, to Cuba and Puerto Rico 1795-1798; returned to Madrid in 1803.
+**Abbreviated name**: *Sessé*

 #### Herbarium and types